Waiting for Bekir

 A Portrait of an Ordinary American and His Dreams

-In 2010, I had a vision for a documentary film that would feature an ordinary American as its main subject.
+This film began as an idea to make a documentary that featured an ordinary American as its main subject.
 Rather than focusing on a large dramatic story or a social issue, my concept was to allow an audience to experience the humanity of an individual living a mainstream lifestyle in America.

 I met Bekir, a Turkish immigrant in the U.S., who fit this description and was learning filmmaking in order to fulfill his dream of making Hollywood-style action movies.
 Over a year, we worked together as I filmed his day-to-day activities.

-Along the way, I realized that Bekir was basically living a lifestyle common to many people in industrialized nations and could dispel myths that other Americans might have about immigrants, Middle Eastern men, and Muslims.
-His community, little seen in mainstream media, was the same as mine—the diaspora of middle class international immigrants in the U.S.
+Along the way, I realized that Bekir was basically living a lifestyle common to many people in industrialized nations and could dispel myths that other Americans might have about immigrants and Muslim men from the Middle East.
+His community, little seen in mainstream media, was the same as my parents—the diaspora of middle class international immigrants in the U.S.

 The film blends several visual styles in order to convey the idea that we are viewing Bekir through new eyes, in a way that is not stereotypical or expected.